KTH/devops-course/README.md

 ## Participation

-**Lectures** The lectures are held on campus, per the latest KTH recommendations (https://intra.kth.se/en/campus/sakerhet/kris/corona/information-till-anstallda-med-anledning-av-coronaviruset-1.965906) to maximize the quality of the learning outcomes.
+**Lectures** The lectures are held on campus (no hybrid / no video link).
 The lecture locations are given on KTH Social <https://www.kth.se/social/course/DD2482/calendar/>.
+The first lecture is mandatory, the other ones are strongly encouraged.

 **Lab sessions**